shopperlabs/docs/installation.md

----
-title: 'Install Shopper'
+# Installation

-intro: 'Quick start guide for installing and configuring Laravel Shopper on your existing Laravel App.'
+Quick start guide for installing and configuring Laravel Shopper on your existing Laravel App.
----

 ## Supported Versions of Laravel

 **Laravel 9 and Laravel 10 are supported.** It feels like this section needs more than one sentence but it really doesn't.
 That first one said all that needs saying.